 From a background in traffic management, I’ve now been involved in developing our comprehensive collision recording and analysing system for over 25 years.
 My current role involves ensuring the database is kept current and contains data which is as up to date and accurate as possible.
 I expand and improve the ways we can analyse the data, sometimes in conjunction with our computer programmers.
 I produce detailed analysis and reports to help others, within and outside the team in order to focus their work and campaigns.

 Gloucestershire County Council & Gloucestershire Highways

-Road safety is a statutory duty of each local authority and to discharge these duties in such a close & professional partnership achieves the very best and most effective service for everyone living, working and travelling in our county.
+Road safety is a statutory duty of each local authority and to discharge these duties in such a close and professional team achieves the very best and most effective service for everyone living, working and travelling in our county.
 Click here for more information.

 Protecting life and property is one of the foundation stones of the police service, and by far the greatest risk is faced when people make journeys.
 Policing the roads and protecting travellers is our aim and we are therefore a natural partner to work together to reduce these risks whenever possible.
 Click here for more information.

-We are proud that the road safety partnership are now embedded in Fire & Rescue Service and are based at the Tri-Service Emergency Centre at Waterwells.
-Strategic management and collective support will strengthen the partnership and will bring huge benefits to the population of our county.
+We are proud that the road safety team are now embedded in Fire & Rescue Service and are based at the Tri-Service Emergency Centre at Waterwells.
+Strategic management and collective support will strengthen the team and will bring huge benefits to the population of our county.
 Click here for more information.

 Gloucestershire Police & Crime Commissioner

 Martin Surl is the Police & Crime Commissioner for Gloucestershire.
 A key pillar of Martin’s Police & Crime Plan 2013-2017 is “Safe & Social Driving”.
-This work stream, supported by the Partnership, aims to improve road safety by tackling anti social and offending driving behaviour in the county.
+This work stream, supported by the Road Safety Team, aims to improve road safety by tackling anti social and offending driving behaviour in the county.